TumisangF/Log-analysis-using-regular-expression/README.md

 # Log-analysis-using-regular-expression

-Scripts that will process the system log and generate reports
+Extracted information from logs for service developers to understand how their software is used and how to improve it by writing a python script to that processes system logs and generates  reports